-The Presbyterian Theological College [PTC], the ministry training college of the Presbyterian Church of Victoria, is seeking a new principal.
-The PTC is a reformed and evangelical institution which has a vital role in developing, disseminating and supporting faithful gospel ministry in Melbourne, regional Victoria and beyond in the coming years.
-The Assembly, through the Theological Education Committee [TEC], the body entrusted with the oversight of the college by the Victorian Assembly, is looking for a faithful Christian, academically able and with experience in pastoral ministry, who can give direction to the development of the college, be a model of integrity and faithful Bible teaching to the students, support and encourage the work of his colleagues, and encourage the work of the gospel in charges throughout the State.
-The Assembly believes that the college is in a unique position to have a significant role in promoting the work of the gospel in the State of Victoria both within and beyond the bounds of the denomination and is looking for a person of energy and determination who can see the opportunities and lead the college in making its contribution through the training of faithful gospel ministers.
+The Presbyterian Theological College (PTC), the ministry training college of the Presbyterian Church of Victoria, is seeking a new principal.
+The PTC is a reformed and evangelical institution which has a vital role in developing, disseminating and supporting faithful gospel ministry in Melbourne, regional Victoria, and beyond in the coming years.
+The assembly, through the Theological Education Committee (TEC), the body entrusted with the oversight of the College by the Victorian Assembly, is looking for a faithful Christian, academically able and with experience in pastoral ministry, who can give direction to the development of the college, be a model of integrity and faithful Bible teaching to the students, support and encourage the work of his colleagues, and encourage the work of the gospel in congregations throughout the State.
+The Assembly believes that the College is in a unique position to have a significant role in promoting the work of the gospel in the State of Victoria both within and beyond the bounds of the denomination and is looking for a person of energy and determination who can see the opportunities and lead the College in making its contribution through the training of faithful gospel ministers.

-- i) The principal is responsible for the day-to-day work of the college, co-ordinating the delivery of high quality courses to prepare men and women for gospel ministry in the Presbyterian Church of Victoria and beyond.
-As such the principal must - Give academic, educational and pastoral leadership to the Faculty, encouraging them in the fulfilment of their own teaching, pastoral and research responsibilities. - Oversee the administration of the college. - Set an example in life and ministry to the students and be responsible for their pastoral support while they study. - Maintain the well-being of the college community. - Be involved in and represent the college's interests in the life of the Presbyterian Church of Victoria.
+- 2.1 The principal is responsible for the day to day work of the College, co-ordinating the delivery of high quality courses to prepare men and women for gospel ministry in the Presbyterian Church of Victoria and beyond.
+As such the Principal must: - Give academic, educational, and pastoral leadership to the Faculty, encouraging them in the fulfilment of their own teaching, pastoral, and research responsibilities; - Oversee the administration of the college; - Set an example in life and ministry to the students and be responsible for their pastoral support while they study; - Maintain the well being of the college community; - Be involved in and represent the College's interests in the life of the Presbyterian Church of Victoria.

-These tasks will involve teaching in his own discipline, presiding at faculty meetings, participation in Australian College of Theology meetings, interviewing new students and meeting with continuing students, participation in presbytery and Assembly, having a seat on the TEC, supervision of office staff, meeting with relevant student bodies, and having awareness of the financial management of the college.
+These tasks will involve teaching in his own discipline, presiding at faculty meetings, participation in Australian College of Theology meetings, interviewing new students and meeting with continuing students, participation in Presbytery and Assembly, having a seat on the TEC, supervision of office staff, meeting with relevant student bodies, and having awareness of the financial management of the College.

-ii) The principal is responsible for giving direction to the development of the college.

-The principal will need to engage in:

-- Considering the need for innovation in the delivery of the college's courses. - Anticipating regulatory requirements. - Giving guidance to the TEC in relation to the resources needed to maintain and develop the college property. - Consideration of further opportunities for gospel ministry and anticipated needs for gospel ministers in the PCV and wider Victorian community. - iii) The principal is responsible for promoting the college in the denomination and beyond.

-As such the principal will be involved, where invited, in preaching in Presbyterian congregations throughout the state, in speaking to university groups, and taking part in appropriate interdenominational meetings.
+- 2.2.
+The principal is responsible for giving direction to the development of the College.
+The principal will need to engage in: - Considering the need for innovation in the delivery of the College's courses; - Anticipating regulatory requirements; - Giving guidance to the TEC in relation to the resources needed to maintain and develop the College property. - Consideration of further opportunities for gospel ministry and anticipated needs for gospel ministers in the PCV and wider Victorian community. - 2.3.
+The principal is responsible for promoting the college in the denomination and beyond.
+As such the principal will be involved, where invited, in preaching in Presbyterian congregations throughout the state, speaking to university groups, and taking part in appropriate interdenominational meetings.

-- Able to meet the qualifications of an elder as described in 1 Timothy 3 and Titus 1, i.e. demonstrating a mature Christian character. - Prayerful. - Fully committed to the Bible as the Word of God written. - A capacity to communicate a clear vision and translate his vision into a program of implementation. - Ability to relate to people of diverse cultural backgrounds.
+- Able to meet the qualifications of an overseer as described in 1 Timothy 3 and Titus 1, i.e. demonstrating a mature Christian character. - Prayerful. - A capacity to communicate a biblical model of pastoral formation and theological education. - Ability to relate to people of diverse cultural backgrounds.

-4. Selection Criteria - Qualifications Essential
+4. Selection Criteria

+Essential Qualifications